|“It was not you who chose me, but I who chose you

 On the Sixth Sunday of Easter, we hear the powerful words that Jesus uses to send us on our mission: “This is my commandment: love one another as I love you.
 No one has greater love than this.
 It was not you who chose me, but I who chose you and appointed you to go and bear fruit that will remain.”

-Monday is the Feast of Saint Matthias, Apostle.
 On Thursday, around the world and in all but a few parts of the United States, it is the Ascension of the Lord.
-For those who don't celebrate it Thursday, the Ascension will be next Sunday, May 20.
+For those who don't celebrate it Thursday, the Ascension will be on Sunday.

 The Ascension readings give us the stories of the Jesus' being taken up to heaven from the beginning of Acts of the Apostles.
 Another version is heard through the last chapter of Mark's Gospel.